 He was very active in local politics serving as a member of Codnor Parish Council from 1995–2019.
 He was a former Mayor and Leader of the Heanor and Loscoe Town Council, Chair of Codnor Parish Council, and Leader of the Labour Group on Amber Valley Borough Council.
 He was a committed socialist and Christian, taking a very active role in his local church, St. James, Crosshill, Codnor.

 Bob was a warm, compassionate and outgoing person and will be sorely missed by his friends and colleagues.
 Anyone who knew Bob will have a “Bob Moon” story to tell.
-He is survived by his beloved wife Anna, sons Alun, Graham and their families.
+He is survived by his beloved wife Anna, sons Alun, David and their families.

 The Summer School will not be the same without him.